RaphGL/Tuckr/README.md

 ### How it works

-Tuckr manages to be configurationless by make a few minor choices for you.
+Tuckr works without having to use a configuration file by making a few minor choices for you.
 As long as you follow the file structure for tuckr repos it will do everything else for you automatically.

 ```sh
 .